dfinity/portal/docs/developer-docs/production/topping-up-canister.md

 ## Topping up a canister with `dfx`

-In the following examples, we will try to top up canister `jqylk-byaaa-aaaal-qbymq-cai` from the [first tutorial](../../tutorials/deploy_sample_app.md) with a million cycles (1000000).
+In the following examples, we will try to top up canister `jqylk-byaaa-aaaal-qbymq-cai` from the [1.3: Deploying your first dapp](/docs/tutorials/developer-journey/level-1/1.3-first-dapp.md) developer journey tutorial with a million cycles (1000000).
 These instructions can work for any canister principal or any cycles amount.

 ### Number of cycles